Dora233/GWPF/README.md

 pip install -r requirements.txt
 ```
 The torch in requirements.txt is version 1.6.0 for cuda10.2. <br>
-If the cuda you installed is version 11.0 and above, you need to update torch and torchvision to the corresponding version, such as 1.7.0.
-For version correspondence, please refer to the official website: [https://pytorch.org/get-started/previous-versions/](https://pytorch.org/get-started/previous-versions/)
+If the cuda you installed is version 11.0 and above, you need to update torch and torchvision to the corresponding version, please refer to the official website: [https://pytorch.org/get-started/previous-versions/](https://pytorch.org/get-started/previous-versions/)
 ## Dataset Preparation
 ```
 from torchvision import datasets